 Step into the past with A Rush to Montana’s Gold, a captivating Montana PBS special that delves into the tumultuous history of the Bozeman Trail.
 Join us as we journey back in time to uncover the stories of courage, conflict, and discovery that shaped the trail’s legacy.
 Watch as historians, descendants, and experts explore the trail’s impact on Montana’s history and the lives of those who traversed its rugged path.
 Gain a deeper understanding of this pivotal chapter in the American West as we unearth the untold tales of the Bozeman Trail.

-Key Figures of the Bozeman Trail – Red Cloud · Jim Bridger · John Bozeman
+Key Figures of the Bozeman Trail – Red Cloud · Jim Bridger · John Bozeman · John Jacobs (not pictured)

 Where to Begin Your Journey